3.9 Start-up funding for young entrepreneurs

 One of the biggest start-up funding organisations is Hiventures.

-The Fund is a state-owned venture capital company which aims to provide financing solutions to Hungarian entrepreneurs with capital using their own and EU resources.
+The Fund is a state-owned venture capital company that aims to provide financing solutions to Hungarian entrepreneurs with capital using their own and EU resources.
 The National Research, Development and Innovation Office (Nemzeti Kutatási, Fejlesztési és Innovációs Hivatal) and the Hungarian Development Bank are their professional supervisor.
 Their target group includes SMEs and large companies and their aim is to establish long-term strategic cooperation with them.
 They have a mentor network also and the companies have the opportunity to receive professional support for the ventures in the 'pre-seed phase'.
-Though the Fund does not aims specifically at young people but they can apply for a support as well.
+Though the Fund does not aim specifically at young people, they can apply for a support as well.

 Széchenyi Funds